issa-sliit/AmusedGroupTest/README.md

 2. Navigate to the project directory:

-   cd TestAPI
+   cd AmusedGroupTest/TestAPI

 3. Install the necessary dependencies:

    dotnet restore

 4. Run the application:

    dotnet run

+   *** if fails open in visual studio and run 'dotnet run' code inside terminal